fossabot/BotNET/README.md

 # BotNET

 BotNET - is programm that can do GET and POST request on command.
-Also it can find your lost password if you forget them.

 # Installing